collocations.org

 ensure

-You must use a wide pipe to ensure an adequate flow of water.
+Use a wide pipe to ensure an adequate flow of water.

-control, regulate | assist, encourage, facilitate, stimulate
+encourage, facilitate, stimulate

 to encourage the flow of revenue into the country

-enhance, improve, increase
+enhance, improve, increase, restore

 The company is trying to enhance its cash flow.

-disrupt, impede, reduce, restrict, slow (down)
+disrupt, impede, reduce, restrict, slow, slow down

 The continual bombing disrupted the flow of supplies to the ground troops.

-block, break (up), cut (off), halt, interrupt, staunch, stem, stop
+block, break, break up, cut, cut off, halt, interrupt, staunch, stem, stop

 They tried to staunch the flow of blood.